bsotomayor92/DSF4MA/README.md

-# DSFMA - A data science based framework for media analysis
+# DSFMA - A LDA-based framework for topic modeling and analysis